mongodb/docs-realm/source/includes/api-get-application-id.rst

-To find an Application ID, make a request to the Realm :admin-api-endpoint:`GET /groups/{groupid}/apps <operation/adminListApplications>` API endpoint.
+To find an Application ID, make a request to the App Services :admin-api-endpoint:`GET /groups/{groupid}/apps <operation/adminListApplications>` API endpoint.

 This request has the following format, referencing the ``access_token`` and the Group ID: